 The Da Vinci Index & Biomimicry

-The Da Vinci Index is a comprehensive database of activity occuring over the past decade and moving forward in fields relating to biomimicry and bio-inspiration.
-The Index is comprised of four areas of data – number of scholarly articles, number of patents, number of grants, and dollar value of grants.
-The Da Vinci Index exists to increase awareness of how biomimicry is serving as a bridge between environmental and business interests.
+The Da Vinci 2.0 is the 2014 version of the original Da Vinci Index, which was launched in 2011.
+This comprehensive database uses advanced methodology and information to measure activity in the field of Bioinspiration, Biomicry, and Biomimetics, which takes solutions found or inspired by nature to potential commercial application.
+2.0 monitors four areas of data – number of scholarly articles, number of patents, number of grants, and dollar value of grants, and exists to increase awareness of how Bioinspiration serves as a bridge between environmental and business interests.

 - Bioinspiration: An Economic Progress Report --Video Presentation By Dr. Lynn Reaser - World Biomimetic Foundation Friday - November 15, 2013

 Bioinspiration:An Economic Progress Report (2014)

 This study, officially released in January of 2014, analyzes the progress and prospects for Bioinspiration, the field that takes concepts found in nature to solve human and business problems.
 With this report, FBEI updates its groundbreaking study of 2010 and furthers its position as the leading economic, business, and financial voice in this major potential source of innovation.

 You can view the Executive Summary and download a copy of the report at www.pointloma.edu/fbeireports

 Global Biomimicry Efforts: An Economic Game Changer (2010)

 Dr. Lynn Reaser presented the findings of her study, The Economic Impact of Biomimicry: A regional, national and international perspective on Thursday, November 18, 2010, at the San Diego Zoo.
 You can view the Executive Summary and download a copy of the report at www.pointloma.edu/fbeireports